Ajatt-Tools/gd-tools/README.md

 * `--max-len` `5` maximum size of the input string.
 * `--font-size` `10rem` font size.
 It has to be large in order to see the stroke numbers.

-## gd-handwriten
+## gd-handwritten

-This script displays the handwriten form of each character
+This script displays the handwritten form of each character

 ![screenshot](https://user-images.githubusercontent.com/53496273/254959907-4aa7d72d-2d58-4bd3-8b3a-c2f6f3186834.png)